dbashford/MimosaWebAppSkeleton/README.md

 For the most part, the commands you'll use are `mimosa watch` and `mimosa build`.
 All of the commands that come with the core modules are [documented on the website](http://mimosa.io/commands.html).

+## Configuration

+The `mimosa-config.js` is the configuration file for Mimosa.
+Because of Mimosa's focus on defaults and some (configurable) conventions, the configuration is very small.

+That doesn't mean the modules aren't configurable.
+The `mimosa-config-documented.coffee` is a file which documents all of the configuration available for each of the configured modules.
+It is a slightly modified version of the `mimosa-config-documented.coffee` that is written when you run the `mimosa config` command.

 ## Functionality

 The best way to cover what this skeleton can do is to review the `modules` array -- which makes up almost all of this skeletons's configuration -- located in the `mimosa-config.js` file.